prackash/LinkedIn-posts/Readme.md

 Yes I am aware that Sam Altman mentioned that their GPU's are melting [4], however I believe it is supposed to be taken in a figurative sense as in how much demand has spiked.

+Do note Sam Altman has also posted that his team needs sleep and has requested to easy on image generation [5], if this to be taken literally as done on [4], then it would imply that a team is manually drawing it and sending (which is just irrational).
+Rather [5] is supposed to about the team working on the network traffic and resource usage.

+Yes there has been cases of GPU "melt" from NVIDIA graphic cards, but do note that the GPU's aren't the ones that melted rather power cables [6].
+GPU's or any computer electronic parts burn/fry when they overclocked too much (too put in simpler terms too much input voltage)[7].

+Can GPU's melt?
+Anything will melt if the heat is high enough, except things like wood which cannot fully melt[8].